 As often happens, the same connections which draw a couple together can later result in dividing them.
 This seems to have been the case with Albert Einstein and his first wife, Mileva Maric.
-Einstein and Maric met as students at Zurich Polytechnic in 1896, Mileva was the sole woman in Einstein’s class.
+Einstein and Maric met as students at Zurich Polytechnic in 1896; Mileva was the sole woman in Einstein’s class.
 Both his family and close friends viewed their growing attachment as problematic.
-Perceived as plain-looking, Mileva had suffered from tuberculosis, and was 3 years his elder.
+Perceived as plain-looking, Mileva had suffered from tuberculosis and was three years his elder.

 Still, Einstein would not be deterred, insisting he loved her intellect, her speaking voice, and freedom of ideas.
 Hence, they married in 1903, after a courtship in which, according to their letters, their mutual passion was intense on a physical as well as intellectual plane.

-During 1912 Einstein became re-acquainted with his cousin Elsa Lowenthal, with whom he seems to have shared, in the past, a rapport and attraction.
+In 1912 Einstein became reacquainted with his cousin Elsa Lowenthal, with whom he seems to have shared, in the past, a rapport and attraction.
 Elsa, age 36 and divorced, was the absolute opposite of Mileva.
-Fond of food and pleasures, Elsa tended to be plump, and was glad to devote herself to domesticity.
+Fond of food and pleasures, Elsa tended to be plump and was glad to devote herself to domesticity.
 Her one quasi-demand of Einstein was that, if their relationship were to continue, he divorce Mileva in order to marry her.

 When initially she agreed, he wrote again adding that their relationship would be completely businesslike; he would treat her with only the courtesy he would offer any female stranger.
-This last humiliation, as Einstein undoubtedly hoped, convinced Mileva to file for divorce; granted in February 1919.
+This last humiliation, as Einstein undoubtedly hoped, convinced Mileva to file for divorce, which was granted in February 1919.

 It has been said the only cruel act of writer Oscar Wilde’s life was to marry.
 This is true in that, given the intensity of his male gender preference, a marriage, he must have known, could only end in the wounding of a wife and detriment to potential children.